rolftimmermans/event-iterator/README.md

   * the event emitters as defined by Node.js have a different API than the event targets as defined in the DOM
   * the events that you are interested in may have different names depending on your use case
   * you may want to specify custom behaviour when the iterator throws or returns early

-## Caveats

-Don't use this if you cannot reasonably consume all emitted events with your async iterator; the internal `EventIterator` queue will fill up indefinitely.
-A warning will be emitted when the queue reaches 100 items.

-One example is reading each line from a file with `stream()` and executing a HTTP request for every line.
-An HTTP request is typically much slower than reading a file.
-The `EventEmitter` queue will fill itself as quickly as it receives data from the file stream.
-This will work fine, but only if everything fits in memory before the async iterator throws or returns.

-The limit can be changed or disabled by settings `highWaterMark` in the options of the  `EventIterator` constructor.

-A next version may support an optional API to pause/resume if the queue becomes too long.

 ## Changes